Public Speaking & Debating

 Students can become involved in the following co-curricular Public Speaking and Debating activities:

-Visit PLACES to find out more about Public Speaking & Debating opportunities for senior school students via the co-curricular microsite.
+Visit PLACES to find out more about Public Speaking & Debating opportunities for junior and senior school students via the co-curricular microsite.